Skip to main content

 Now's the time for big change

 Home is everything.
 We know it.
 You know it.
-And like you, we’re sick of the housing injustice in this country – tired of battling a system that we know isn’t working, and feeling powerless to change it.
+And like you, we’re sick of the housing injustice in this country – that’s why we’re fighting for home.

 We believe that having a safe home is a fundamental right.
 A crucial foundation for people to thrive.
-If you agree, and you’ve had enough of watching the Scottish Government fail to do what’s needed to end the housing emergency, then now’s the time to do something about it
+If you agree that the housing system in Scotland is broken, then now’s the time to do something about it.

 We know that to properly solve the housing emergency we need the kind of change that will define a new era.
 One where thousands of people can escape the hell of homelessness and unsafe housing forever.